The Best On-Page SEO Checklist

 On-page SEO deals with search ranking factors that can be influenced directly on your web page.
 To do well in search, a web page has to offer compelling content and a great user experience.
 It also needs to be configured properly, so search engines like Google can find the page and index it.
 Finally, web pages need to be optimized around a focus keyword – that’s how Google knows what they’re about and which keywords they should rank for.

-We’ve created the best on-page SEO checklist for 2021 to help digital marketers learn how to do on-page optimization for SEO.
+We’ve created the best on-page SEO checklist to help digital marketers learn how to do on-page optimization for SEO.
 We hope our list makes it easier for you to manage the growing list of requirements and optimization opportunities available for digital marketers in search of organic traffic.

-Your On-Page SEO Checklist for 2021
+Your On-Page SEO Checklist

 We have divided this on-page SEO checklist into the twelve sections listed below.
 In each section, we’ll give our checklist of the most important optimizations and some advice on how to get started.